Radius of Gyration, Contraction Factors, and Subdivisions of Topological Polymers: Introduction

 and for each coordinate $k$, $w^k = B^T x^k$.
 We note that multiple $\edge_j$ may share the same head and tail vertices; these are simply repeated columns in $B$.
 While any $x^k \in \R^\verticesV$ may be a vertex vector, only $w^k \in \im B^T$ can be an edge vector.
 These $w^k$ have the special property that the sum of $w^k_i$ around any loop in $\graphG$ vanishes.
 We call $w$ an \emph{embeddable} edge vector if every $w^k \in \im B^T$.
 We can then define

-\begin{definition} A Gaussian topological polymer or topologically constrained random walk (tcrw) in $\R^d$ with underlying (multi)graph $\graphG$ has all $w^k$ sampled independently from a standard normal distribution on the embeddable edge vectors $\im B^T \subset \R^{\edgesE}$. \end{definition}
+\begin{definition} A \emph{Gaussian topological polymer} or \emph{topologically constrained random walk} (TCRW) in $\R^d$ with underlying (multi)graph $\graphG$ has all $w^k$ sampled independently from a standard normal distribution on the embeddable edge vectors $\im B^T \subset \R^{\edgesE}$. \end{definition}

-We proved in previous work~\cite{tcrw} that \begin{theorem} Let $A^+$ denote the Moore--Penrose pseudoinverse of a matrix $A$, and $L(\graphG) = BB^T$ denote the graph Laplacian of a connected multigraph $\graphG$.
-If $x$ is a vertex vector for the tcrw with underlying graph $\graphG$, then the $x^k \in \R^{\verticesV}$ are sampled independently from multivariate normals with mean 0 and covariance matrix $L(\graphG)^+$. \end{theorem}
+We have previously shown~\cite{tcrw,MegaTCRW} that Gaussian TCRWs are exactly Gaussian phantom networks.
+We also proved that \begin{theorem}[{\cite{tcrw}}] Let $A^+$ denote the Moore--Penrose pseudoinverse of a matrix $A$, and $L(\graphG) = BB^T$ denote the graph Laplacian of a connected multigraph $\graphG$.
+If $x$ is a vertex vector for the TCRW with underlying graph $\graphG$, then the $x^k \in \R^{\verticesV}$ are sampled independently from multivariate normals with mean 0 and covariance matrix $L(\graphG)^+$. \end{theorem}